kentcdodds/old-kentcdodds.com/content/blog/how-to-enable-react-concurrent-mode/index.md

 date: '2019-11-04'
 author: 'Kent C. Dodds'
 description:
-  "_Concurrent Mode is an enormous improvement for performance.
+  "_Concurrent Mode is an enormous improvement for user experience and developer experience.
 Here's how you enable it._"
 categories:
   - 'react'
 keywords: